 Pain is a problem shared by many people with chronic illness.
 Two of the best ways of dealing with pain are the use of exercise and cognitive pain management techniques, such as relaxation and deep breathing.
 In addition to exercise and cognitive pain management, there are several other techniques that are sometimes useful for localized pain.
-These include the application of heat or cold, and use of massage, and acupuncture.
+These may include the application of heat or cold, the use of massage, and acupuncture.

 Anger can be one of the most common responses to chronic illness.
-Having an illness or condition, which does not completely go away, can be very frustrating.
+Having an illness or condition, that does not completely go away, can be very frustrating.
 Feelings of "why me?" can be common and a normal response.
 Learning to manage your anger can involve acknowledging this anger and finding constructive ways to deal with it.

 Many factors can set the stage for depression, coping with change, loss and your biological and genetic predispositions.
 Some symptoms of depression include: